Last update: April 30th, 2021 at 09:53 am

 During our visit we stayed at the Hilton Saint John which is conveniently located right on the harbour front and close to many attractions.
 The property offers some well priced packages that include breakfast, wifi and parking.
 It also has a small pool (although there is an excellent aquatic centre very close by).

-While we had a rental car during our stay (necessary for day tripping), the city itself is very walkable.
-In nice weather, the Harbour Passage guides you to some of the city’s nicest viewpoints (just follow the cranberry coloured sidewalks).
-In inclement weather you need not venture outdoors but can visit the attractions along the indoor tunnel system by King Street (the market, the museum etc.).
+Although we had rented a car for our Maritimes road trip, we found the city of Saint John to be very walkable.
+In inclement weather, you don’t even need to venture outdoors as you can visit the attractions along the indoor tunnel system by King Street (the market, the museum etc.).

-For more information on things to see and do in Saint John, New Brunswick, be sure to check out the Tourism New Brunswick website and the Discover Saint John website.
-While we were visiting, I downloaded the Discover Saint John smartphone app (available here), allowing me to keep track of the tidal schedule.
+For more information on things to see and do in Saint John, New Brunswick with kids, be sure to check out the Discover Saint John website.